 The site is part of the UNESCO World Heritage listing that includes the Monastery of Saint John and Chora.
 As such, it receives careful preservation.
 The structure around the cave blends with the natural rock, respecting its ancient character.
 Signs in Greek and English explain the history and religious significance.

 Modest clothing is required.
 Men should wear long trousers, and women should wear dresses or skirts that cover the knees.
-Shoulders must also be covered.
 Photography is limited, especially inside the cave, to maintain a respectful environment.